 If you’re thinking about selling or refinancing your home, here are some useful tips.

-The best time to refinance, according to Thiederman, is when you can reap the financial rewards within three years.
+The best time to refinance, according to Thiederman, is when you can “end up benefiting financially within three years.”

 Be sure you’ll make money on a sale

-Before you sell your home, make sure that the sale will be profitable.
+Before you sell your home, make sure that you won’t be losing money on the sale.

-Real estate transactions also come with significant closing costs.
-Generally, if you don’t have enough equity in your home to cover these costs, you could lose money by selling your home.
-This can happen if you refinance before selling or sell shortly after buying.
+Real estate transactions come with significant closing costs, including real estate agent commissions.
+Generally, if you don’t have enough equity in your home to cover these costs, you might lose money by selling your home.
+This often can happen if you refinance before selling or sell shortly after buying.

-Compare your mortgage rate with current interest rates
+Compare your existing mortgage rate with current rates

-By refinancing your mortgage, you’ll exchange the interest rate on your existing loan for the rate on a new loan.
-If market interest rates are higher than your current mortgage rate, you’ll pay more for your loan.
+If you refinance your mortgage, you’ll exchange the interest rate on your current loan for the interest rate on a new loan.
+If market rates are higher than your current mortgage rate, you’ll pay more for your loan.
 But if they’re lower, you stand to save a lot of money on interest.

 Check what loans you qualify for

-Before you refinance or sell your home to buy a new one, make sure you can qualify for a new mortgage with favorable terms.
-If you can’t, it’s a good idea to hold off on refinancing or selling your home.
+Before you sell your home to buy a new one or refinance, make sure you can qualify for a new mortgage with favorable terms.
+If you can’t get a new loan with good terms, you might want to hold off on refinancing or selling your home.

-Refinancing your mortgage or selling your home are options for people who want to cash out some of their home equity or don’t like the terms of their current mortgage.
+Refinancing or selling both are options for people who either want to cash out some of their home equity or don’t like the terms of their current mortgage.
 Once you understand the pros and cons of each, you’ll have a better idea of when it makes sense to take one path or the other, and you’ll be ready to make the best financial move for your situation.